 - Prevents nail ridges

 - Treats toenail fungus

 Read on for everything you need to know about this miracle oil.

-Raw coconut oil is processed less than virgin coconut oil, meaning it isn't exposed to heat during the extraction process.
-This helps it maintain maintains more of its natural properties, because it isn't bleached or refined.
+Unrefined coconut oil like this one from Kopari is processed less than virgin coconut oil, meaning it isn't exposed to heat during the extraction process.
+This helps it maintain more of its natural properties, making your nails (and cuticles) strong and healthy.